dannyguy253/CustomerSegmentation/README.md

 ## Clustering Analysis
 - Used K-means clustering algorithm from Scikit-Learn.
 - Determined the optimal number of clusters using the elbow method which was found to be K=3.
-- Added a `Cluster` column to the dataset based on the clustering results using the labels 0,1,and 2.
+- Added a `Cluster` column to the dataset based on the clustering results using the labels 0,1, and 2.

 ## Visualization and Insights
 - Created various visualizations using Tableau to analyze customer segments: